MBBS Counselling

 NEET Counselling: Eligibility Criteria

-- All candidates who meet the qualifying criteria for NEET will be eligible to apply for NEET counselling.
+• Anyone who satisfies the requirements for NEET will be qualified to apply for NEET counseling.

-- This includes candidates from Jammu and Kashmir, who will also have the opportunity to participate in the All India NEET counselling.
+• Also, this applies to applicants from Jammu and Kashmir, who will be able to take part in All India NEET counseling.

 NEET MBBS Counselling Process

-The NEET-UG counselling for the All India Quota (AIQ), conducted by the MCC, consists of four rounds, which include a mop-up round and a stray vacancy round.
-Here is a summary of the complete counselling process that students need to follow:
+The NEET-UG counseling for the All India Quota (AIQ), conducted by the MCC, consists of four rounds, which include a mop-up round and a stray vacancy round.
+Here is a summary of the complete counseling process that students need to follow:

-Step 1: Complete the MCC NEET registration process, including the payment of fees.
+Step 1: The entire MCC NEET application process, including cost receipt.

-Step 2: Fill and lock choices for NEET counselling.
+Step 2: Fill and lock choices for NEET counseling.

 Step 3: Seat allotment for Round 1 and announcement of results.